Crispy Baked Cinnamon French Toast Sticks {Video}

 Check out this crispy cinnamon coating…

 All summer we’ve been playing around with new things to serve for breakfast.
 Some savory, some sweet.
-Some that we eat during the week and some, like Baked Cinnamon French Toast Sticks that have weekend written all over them.
+Some that we eat during the week and some, like Baked Cinnamon French Toast Sticks, Banana Bread French Toast, Croissant French Toast, and Carrot Cake Muffins that have weekend written all over them.

 How to Bake French Toast Sticks

 These from-scratch, surprisingly simple breakfast pastries are dunked in eggs and cream and then rolled in cinnamon sugar.
-Line them up on a baking sheet topped with foil.
-If you have a cooling rack that will fit on top, add it to the baking sheet.
+Line them up on a baking sheet topped with foil or parchment.
+Add a cooling rack on top.
 Keeping the French Toast Sticks elevated as they bake will allow heat to circulate all around them and will make all of the sides equally crispy.

 - Easy to scale up.
 You can bake them for as many or as few people as you’d like.
 I’ve made them many times for just Molly and Clara (though they can eat as many as a table full of adults) and baked them for a whole crowd of extended family while we were at the beach.